Hafeez232/CTFs/Hack@10 2026/Easy RE/README.md

 After that, the app generated new `background.bkp` and showed the hint popup.

-Pulled the generated file from the emulator and the file is the encrypted version of the wallpaper loaded from `assets/background.txt`.
+Pulled the generated file from the emulator

 ---